apparentlyarhm/monoblog/src/content/blog/homelabs-I.md

 <img src="/assets/homelabs-I/four.png">

-moreoverm, while it set itself up in the tailnet, it also showed up in the console:
+moreover, while it set itself up in the tailnet, the app also showed up in the console as a device:

 <img src="/assets/homelabs-I/three.png">

-## enabling the spying
+## refactoring the code to support logging

-All services in my app are a service, with a `client` struct associated with it. for example we can write something like this for github:
+Originally, I wrote all external APIs in the form of a `Service`, with a `client` struct associated with it.
+Consider this for an example:
 ```go
 type Client struct {
 	config config.GitHubConfig <- has secrets/vars/tokens
 	http   *http.Client
 }
 ```
-since we inject a http client to every service, we can create a custom http.Client that has metrics enabled (or disabled, if the db is down)
+this struct can have methods attached to it that contains the business logic of fetching, transforming, if necessary.

-I could intercept outgoing HTTP requests once, I could measure everything without touching individual call sites.
+since we inject a http client to every service, we can create a custom http.Client with custom logic on top of making the requests, that means, I can write a logging logic there, which uses the database, without touching individual call sites.

-Go already gives you the perfect hook for this: `http.RoundTripper`.
+Go already gives you the perfect hook for this -> `http.RoundTripper`.

-we define
+we can define:

 ```go
 type MetricTransport struct {